lowi-kr/wc2026-bot/README.md

 ---

+## Admin Dashboard

+Visit `https://wc2026-bot.YOUR-NAME.workers.dev/admin` and log in with the `DASHBOARD_PASSWORD` you set in Step 4f.
+From there you can see, without needing to remember any URL query parameters:

+- **Current flag states** — `games_today` and `game_imminent`, with one-click buttons to force either ON or OFF (useful if the bot's automatic checks got something wrong and you don't want to wait for the next hourly/midnight cycle)
+- **Today's fixtures** and any **currently active** fixtures (within the live-polling window), with their status and ESPN fixture ID
+- **Manual action buttons** — refresh today's fixtures from ESPN, or run the midnight/hourly/live jobs on demand
+- **Reset a fixture** by ID — same as the `?action=reset_fixture` URL, but with a form instead of typing a query string
+- **Recent activity log** — the last 100 things the bot has logged about its own decisions (kickoffs, goals, half-time/full-time posts, errors, manual overrides), newest first

+This is meant for quick checks and nudges from your phone — it's not a replacement for Cloudflare's own Logs tab (Workers & Pages → wc2026-bot → Logs), which still has the full, unfiltered picture for deep debugging.

+The login is a single shared password good for 24 hours at a time (you'll need to log in again the next day).
+It's intentionally simple — good enough to keep randoms out, not meant to gate anything more sensitive than your bot's own flags and fixture data.

+---

 ## Troubleshooting

+Most of what's below can also be checked or triggered from the [Admin Dashboard](#admin-dashboard) at `/admin` instead of typing URLs — whichever's easier for you.

 **The bot isn't posting anything**
-- Visit `https://wc2026-bot.YOUR-NAME.workers.dev/?action=status` — it shows the current `games_today` and `game_imminent` flags.
+- Visit `https://wc2026-bot.YOUR-NAME.workers.dev/?action=status` (or check the Flags section of `/admin`) — it shows the current `games_today` and `game_imminent` flags.
 If both say `0` and you know a tracked match is live, something is wrong with the schedule data (try `?action=init` again) or the country filter
-- Go to Cloudflare Dashboard → Workers & Pages → wc2026-bot → **Logs** to see errors
+- Go to Cloudflare Dashboard → Workers & Pages → wc2026-bot → **Logs** to see errors (or check **Recent activity** on `/admin` for a friendlier summary)
 - Double-check that `GROUPME_BOT_ID` was entered correctly in Step 4e

 **The deploy failed**